06/11/19 / Revised 08/28/20

 I believe that it actually was idyllic, that I’m not remembering it through child’s eyes.
 But it wasn’t so because of freedom at my fingertips, nor because of the sweeping view, and not because it was all captured in a brief, fleeting moment each year either.
 My present vacations are all those things.

 When I was in high school, termites infested Prien and we stopped going.
 I was getting too busy for long vacations anyway and all my siblings were working by then.
-Prien was like Mom’s Bay St. Louis and she’d been evicted.
+Prien was to Mom what Bay St. Louis was to me, and she’d been evicted.
 I was too snotty a teenager to notice her sadness.
 Then one day when I was in college, Mom was folding clothes and seemed strangely distant.

 “You okay, Mom?”
 I asked.

 “They’re tearing down Prien today,” she said softly.